bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 If the Snowplow Search Event is enabled, the module looks for the Search Path to trigger a search event and extracts the search terms from the URI using the defined Search Key:

 - Search Path = Enter the search path(s) required to trigger a search event.
-If you want to use multiple paths, use comma-separated values (Example: '/search1, /search2').
+If you want to use multiple paths, use comma-separated values, e.g, "/search1, /search2".

 - Search Key = Enter the search key required to extract search terms.
-If there are multiple copies of the same key in the URI (Example: .../search/node?keys=value1&keys=value2), the module will concatenate all key values to the list of search terms.
+If there are multiple copies of the same key in the URI, the module will concatenate all key values to the list of search terms.
+For example, the search terms extracted from "/search/node?keys=value1&keys=value2" will be (value1, value2) when the Search Path is set to "/search" and the Search Key is set to "keys".

 In Drupal, the standard search URI has the following structure: